SeismicSystems/documentation/language_and_vm/documentation.md

 ### 6.1 Shielded Arrays

-*   Arrays of shielded types are supported, and their metadata (e.g., length of a dynamic array) is also stored in confidential storage.
+*   Arrays of shielded types are supported, and their metadata (e.g., length of a dynamic array) are also stored in confidential storage.

 `suint256[] private confidentialDynamicArray;`

+*   As such, when interfacing with shielded arrays, we've conserved Solidity rules and just transposed them by using shielded types:

+   * The index should be a Shielded Integer.
+   * The declared length should be a Shielded Integer.
+   * Pushed values should be consistant with the shielded array underlying type.

 ### 6.2 Limitations

-*   Currently, shielded arrays only work with the shielded types (`suint`, `sint`, `saddress`).
+*   Currently, shielded arrays only work with the shielded types (`suint`, `sint`, `saddress` and `sbool`).
 *   Shielded `bytes` or `string` arrays are **not yet supported**.

-### 6.3 Shielded Indexing

-*   Shielded unsigned integers (`suint`) can be used for array indexing without explicit casting.